Dealing with dandruff in African hair: a peculiar issue!

 - Tar-based shampoos (such as Neutrogena T/Gel).
 Coal tar is a byproduct of the coal manufacturing process.
 It slows the rate at which skin cells on your scalp die and flake off.
 As a result, dandruff is reduced.

 - Shampoos containing salicylic acid (such as Ionil T).
 These shampoos help to eliminate scale.

 - Selenium sulfide shampoos (such as Selsun Blue).
 These shampoos have two actions: firstly, acting against the dandruff-causing fungus, Malassezia.
-Secondly, they slow the death rate of skin cells on your scalp. slow your skin cells from dying and may also reduce malassezia.
-Because They can discolour chemically coloured hair and grey hair so ensure that your rinse such shampoos properly.
+Secondly, they slow the death rate of skin cells on your scalp.
+They can however discolour chemically coloured hair and grey hair so ensure that your rinse such shampoos properly.

 - Ketoconazole shampoos (such as Nizoral).
 These shampoos are available as an over-the-counter shampoo or sometimes by prescription.
 It is an antifungal agent that usually works when all other shampoos have failed.

 If you’ve been co-washing your hair frequently and it’s still not providing any relief, you may need to increase the number of times you shampoo your hair.
 If you have shampooed faithfully for several weeks and there’s still a dusting of dandruff on your shoulders, talk to your doctor or dermatologist.
 You may need a prescription-strength shampoo or treatment with a steroid lotion.

 If you experience stinging, itching, burning, redness or difficulty breathing after using any anti-dandruff agent, discontinue use, seek immediate medical attention as soon as possible.